Olivia Di Matteo

 All QSAR group members are expected to uphold the following codes of professional and scientific conduct.
 The text below is partially based on CoCs of the Tropini, Avasthi, and Willis labs.

-The CoC was last reviewed in September 2023.
+The CoC was last reviewed in August 2024.
 As a group, we will review and update it together on at least a yearly basis (in particular, following an influx of new members) so that everyone has the opportunity to contribute their ideas.

 Professional conduct